pfriedland/distributed-der/docs/04_RFC_EDGE_GATEWAY_MODE.md

 - Group dispatch split results (log/trace), including final per-asset allocations

 Headend should expose:
-- Connected gateways and assets served
+- Connected gateways and assets served (`GET /agents` shows one row per configured asset).
-- Dispatch success/ack rates (once ack exists)
+- In Gateway Mode, multiple assets may share the same `peer`.
+- Session history (DB-backed when enabled) without duplicate "open" sessions.
-- Telemetry lag (now - last telemetry timestamp) per asset
+- Telemetry lag (now - last telemetry timestamp) per asset.

 ## Implementation plan (suggested sequence)
 The goal is to deliver Edge Gateway Mode in small, testable increments without breaking the existing single-asset agent.
+The items marked ✅ are implemented in the current MVP.

-### 1) Proto updates (add addressing fields)
+### 1) Proto updates (add addressing fields) ✅
 **What you change**
 - Update `agent.proto` so that every per-asset message can be routed unambiguously.